 Tips for Making IRA Hardship Withdrawals

 - Because of tax rules and potential penalties, you have to be extra careful when taking a hardship withdrawal from your traditional IRA.
 A financial advisor can walk you through this process, while also helping you with investing and financial planning.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - To avoid early withdrawal penalties from the IRS, you need to report allowable hardship distributions on Form 5329.
 Fortunately, tax filing software has made this task much simpler.
 Check out SmartAsset’s guide to the best tax filing software available.